dangxuanthinh/rhythm-game/README.md

 - An audio file
 - A midi file (.mid)

-The midi file is used as a template to spawn notes rhythmically I used FL Studio along with its Piano roll tool to place notes for each song and then export the pattern as a midi file to the Unity project
+The midi file is used as a template to spawn notes rhythmically.
+I used FL Studio along with its Piano roll tool to place notes for each song and then export the pattern as a midi file to the Unity project.
 The midi file contains time stamp for each note, it also contains the length of each note (long notes will be spawned as holding notes)

 - Each map in the game is defined as a ScriptableObject, it will hold the audio file and midi file path along with some other basic data, a MapCatalog class will load the midi file from StreamingAssets along with all the maps
 - This makes it much easier to add new maps, all we need is an audio file and a midi file